Providing your agent with sensitive information

 Secrets can be managed via either the CLI or the Dashboard .

-This command will create or modify the secret set with the name my-secret-set
+This command will create or modify the secret set with the name my-secrets

 , and add or update the key-value pairs SECRET_NAME